 Stewardship is the careful and responsible management and protection of something valuable entrusted to one’s care; it embodies proper planning, a clear view of the future and rational management of assets.

 It is our charge to cultivate and reap excellent knowledge from these unique resources and return it to our members and the world.
 We do this as a learning center, through research projects, creative endeavors, media programming and tours, enlightening many people along the way.
-There is so much to be harvested from history; EMEAPP has a key to the vault.
+There is so much to be harvested from history and EMEAPP has a key to the vault.

 EMEAPP is a private museum, a critical learning center and a multi-media production studio nicely packed into a brick-and-mortar facility outside of Philadelphia, Pennsylvania.